userexec/Sendy-Invoicing/README.md

 ![Invoice Record](https://cloud.githubusercontent.com/assets/5970137/7149273/f9aefffe-e2d0-11e4-8605-2fd521923280.png)

+## Invoices for the admin account

+With a normal install of this add-on the administrator account is allowed to send from any brand without going through invoicing.
+If you would like the administrator account to be able to view and print the invoice that would be generated for a brand when sending an email, follow the instructions in `admin-invoice-preview-addition.html`.
+Adding this code block to `send-to.php` will cause a "Generate invoice" button to appear for the admin above the send button for campaigns.
+This is particularly useful if the admin account is used to periodically create and send emails on the behalf of some brands.

 ## Removal

 Removing the Sendy Invoicing add-on is as simple as deleting the Sendy-Invoicing folder from your sendy/includes directory and removing the three blocks of code it placed in sendy/send-to.php, sendy/new-brand.php, and sendy/edit-brand.php.
 The blocks of code that were inserted can be found, in full, in send-to-addition.html, new-brand-addition.html, and edit-brand-addition.html.